dudeperf3ct/dudeperf3ct.github.io/content/projects/post_training_llm_rl.md

 RLHF training is a two-step process:

 1. Reward Model (RM): Train a reward model using human preference data.
-The model generates multiple candidate reponses.
+The model generates multiple candidate responses.
 And the responses are ranked (or compared) by human annotators.
 These comparisons are used to train a RM.
 The reward model learns to predict a scalar value (reward) for a given text on how likely would human prefer the output.
 A higher value should correspond to a response humans are more likely to prefer.

 {{< figure align=center src="/images/reward-model.png" attr="[Illustrating Reinforcement Learning from Human Feedback (RLHF)](https://huggingface.co/blog/rlhf)">}}

 2. Optimising with RL: In this second step, RL is used to optimise the LLM using reward model.
 The setup consists of initial LLM frozen from SFT stage as reference model.
 Trainable copy of same model is referred as the policy model.
 The policy generates responses, the reward model scores them, and policy weights are updated to make high-reward response more likely.

-A Kullback–Leibler (KL) divergence term is applied to penalize policy model if it moves aways from reference model.
+A Kullback–Leibler (KL) divergence term is applied to penalize policy model if it moves away from reference model.
 Without such a constraint, the policy may exploit weaknesses in the learned reward model rather than genuinely producing better responses.

 {{< figure align=center src="/images/rlhf.png" attr="[Illustrating Reinforcement Learning from Human Feedback (RLHF)](https://huggingface.co/blog/rlhf)">}}